justinethier/cyclone/docs/Garbage-Collector.md

 ## Collection Cycle

-During a GC cycle the collector transitions through the following states:
+During a GC cycle the collector thread transitions through the following states:

 ### Clear
 The collector swaps the values of the clear color (white) and the mark color (black).
 This is more efficient than modifying the color on each object.
 The collector then transitions to sync 1.